 You can use this unit any time after completing Writer’s Workshop Jump Start.

-This unit teaches persuasive writing techniques such as choosing a topic, hooking your reader, fact versus opinion, evidence and statistics, structure of a persuasive argument, ethos, pathos, and logos arguments, types of language to use in persuasion, absolute and qualified arguments, arguing both sides of an issue, persuasion in advertising, persuasive writing thesis statements, and more.
+This unit teaches persuasive writing techniques such as choosing a topic, hooking your reader, fact versus opinion, evidence and statistics, the structure of a persuasive argument, ethos, pathos, and logos arguments, types of language to use in persuasion, absolute and qualified arguments, arguing both sides of an issue, persuasion in advertising, persuasive writing thesis statements, and more.

 Here’s how to use Persuasive Writing: